IMPROV FOR BUSINESS

 Rich Cox has worked as an actor/improviser, coach, consultant, photographer, designer, software engineer, marketing executive, E-commerce CEO, and musician.
 In 2003, he walked from Mexico to Canada on the Pacific Crest Trail.
 He challenges leaders, groups and companies to stretch farther and achieve more.
 He is a master coach and facilitator who empowers you to discover and develop your best self.
 Rich is a Lecturer at Stanford University's Graduate School of Business and teaches at the Stanford Hasso Plattner Institute of Design (d.school) and London Business School.
 Rich combines Art+Science+Design to bring disruptive elegance to business, organizations and ventures and create better people, teams, and cultures.
 As a consultant for LifePlays, Rich integrates improv tools and mindsets into his work on creativity, innovation and leadership on organizational stages around the world.

-Ann Swanberg began her career in the field of modern dance as a founding member of the Kimobia Modern Dance Company.
-In her thirties, she moved on to complete an innovative teacher-training program in ESL and spent several adventurous years traveling and teaching English until a creative hunger returned her to the arts.
-Ann’s first improv class was, in addition to being wildly fun, an epiphany in presence, trusting “the unknown”, and cooperating spontaneously with others to create wondrous things together.
+Ann Swanberg’s first improv class was, in addition to being wildly fun, a career-changing experience in presence, trusting “the unknown”, and cooperating spontaneously with others to create wondrous things together.
 After completing training at ImprovWorks and BayArea TheaterSports, Ann became a coach at BATS Improv and then cofounded LifePlays in 2001 to bring the transformational life skills of improv to individuals, communities and innovative companies.
-She's also an active solo performance artist: Alive in Time! and The Seven Laws of Highly Miserable People
+She's also a solo performance artist: The Seven Laws of Highly Miserable People